Dynamsoft/barcode-reader-javascript/README.md

 ## Browser Compatibility

-Firefox preforms the best in both desktop and mobile.
+Firefox performs the best on both desktop and mobile.

 | Browser | Version |
 |-|-|